beloglazov/openstack-centos-kvm-glusterfs/README.rst

    automatically managed by the platform.
 Examples of PaaS are Google App Engine [3]_ and Microsoft Azure [4]_.
--  *Software as a Service (SaaS)*: application-level software services are provided to the users on a subscription bases over the Internet.
+-  *Software as a Service (SaaS)*: application-level software services are provided to the users on a subscription basis over the Internet.
    Examples of SaaS are Salesforce.com [5]_ and applications from the Amazon Web Services Marketplace [6]_.